 What is company culture?
 “Company culture is the personality of a company.
 It defines the environment in which employees work.
 Company culture includes a variety of elements, including work environment, company mission, value, ethics, expectations, and goals,” writes The Balance Careers and we couldn’t have said it better ourselves.

-Twitter’s employees are obsessed with its great company culture.
+Twitter’s employees are obsessed with their great company culture.
 From rooftop meetings to yoga classes to free meals and more, the employees just can’t stop raving.
 Plus, the employees really love working with friendly and smart coworkers and in a team-oriented environment and atmosphere.
 All of the above motivate and push Twitter employees to go above and beyond to meet the company’s goals.

 Google prides itself on its great company culture and rightly so.
 In fact, many would say that Google is synonymous with culture as they’ve inspired many of the perks and benefits companies incorporate today.
-Employe trips and parties, free meals, gyms, a dog-friendly environment, and more.
+Employee trips and parties, free meals, gyms, a dog-friendly environment, and more.

 On their website, they paint the following picture, “At lunchtime, almost everyone eats in the office café, sitting at whatever table has an opening and enjoying conversations with Googlers from different teams… Every employee is a hands-on contributor… no one hesitates to pose questions directly to Larry or Sergey in our weekly all-hands (“TGIF”) meetings – or spike a volleyball across the net at a corporate officer.”